hey-api/openapi-ts/docs/contributing.md

 # Contributing

 Thank you for considering contributing to Hey API.
+In order to increase the likelihood of your changes being merged, first open an issue if one does not already exist.
+Once an issue exists, let us know you'd like to work on it.
+We will confirm whether we're looking to resolve the issue and provide you with guidance if required.
+This is to ensure our codebase remains in good state and all features contribute to Hey API's [objectives](/about).

 ## Development Requirements